Kenneth Kaunda, Zambia's charismatic first president, is dead at 97

 Kaunda was one of the first African leaders to hand over power peacefully in 1991 after popular protests forced him to allow multi-party elections, which he lost to Fredrick Chiluba.

-He was a charismatic politician whose popular beginnings after Zambia's independence increasingly grew autocratic as he outlawed political parties, and gradually lost public support as his 27-year rule wound down.
+He was a charismatic politician whose popular beginnings after Zambia's independence gradually lost public support as his 27-year rule wound down.

-He became a beloved African statesman in his post-presidency, dedicating much of his time to the fight against HIV/AIDS.
+He became a beloved African statesman in his post-presidency, dedicating much of his time to the fight against HIV/AIDS, after the disease claimed the life of one of his children.
 He was among the last living leaders of Africa's independence struggle.

 During his term, he supported Black majority rule in South Africa and present-day Zimbabwe and hosted anti-apartheid leaders in Zambia.
 His signature safari jacket paired with a formal trouser is still known as a Kaunda suit in many parts of Africa.